Alexhoey/kompaneets-kernel-and-doppler-elements-notebook/README.md

 Alex Hoey, A boost operator apprach to the relativistic kinematic SZ effect (2026), Jacob Long, ??????????
 (2026).

-*The contents of this notebook are also available as a subsection to the notebook provided at www.chluba.de/Mathematica.
+*Some of the contents of this notebook are also available as a subsection to the notebook provided at www.chluba.de/Mathematica.